Changissnz/caricature_of_the_modern_American_savage/README.md

 believe that they should no longer have to "hide" anything for their true form.
 A human being in a civilization, one that underwent civility processes, that is indeed a savage, a modern American savage at that.

+Now, a controversial notion on characterizing savagery is to be introduced.
+But beware that said notion is nothing unique; it has been spoken and written of on several occasions.
+The civilized savage kills with words, assassinates by putting pen to paper, and outsmarts their opponents that would have otherwise pulverized them.
+This is a dangerous notion because it appeals to a kind of populism that would kill for a stagnation in advances if it meant that "peace" and "norms" are preserved.
+Words, pens, and intelligence are only as dangerous as the rule over their users.